James Madison Dukes: Men's basketball

 The men's basketball team at JMU was founded in 1945.
 On March 25, 2008, it was announced that Matt Brady, former head coach of Marist College, had accepted the position of Head Men's Basketball Coach.
 Brady replaced Dean Keener who resigned after four years as head coach.
 Prior to Dean Keener, Lou Campanelli and Charles "Lefty" Driesell enjoyed long and successful tenures in the position.
 The men moved to the new Atlantic Union Bank Center (capacity 8,500) in fall 2020 after a 28-season tenure in the James Madison University Convocation Center (capacity 6,426).
 The Dukes have appeared in the NCAA tournament five times, most recently in the 2013 tournament.
 Their combined record is 4–5.

 They've also been selected to compete in the NIT five times, most recently at the end of the 1993 season.
 At the end of the 2008–09 season, the Dukes were selected for the inaugural CollegeInsider.com Postseason tournament.
 JMU made the semifinals before losing to CAA conference rival and eventual CIT champion Old Dominion Monarchs.
 The men's basketball team has compiled an all-time record of 567–432.
 On March 12, 2013, the Dukes defeated Northeastern University to win the CAA tournament, earning an automatic bid into the NCAA tournament.
 This is the first appearance in the tournament since 1994 and only the second time in school history they have won the CAA.

+In 2013, James Madison University's men's basketball team won the CAA championship title for the first time since 1994.
+The Dukes then won their first NCAA tournament game in 30 years, defeating Long Island University-Brooklyn.
+The Dukes fell to Indiana in the second round, 83–62, finishing the season with a 21–15 record.

+After the move to the Sun Belt Conference in 2022, the Dukes won their first Sun Belt title in the 2023-2024 conference tournament championship win over Arkansas State, 91-71.
+This win was followed with a run in the NCAA Tournament defeating No. 5 seeded Wisconsin in a 72-61 win.
+Coming into the tournament as a No. 12 seed, the Dukes made a push into the second round of the tournament and fell short to the No. 1 seeded Duke Blue Devils in a 93-55 loss.